-Health Care Management Option Associate in Science Degree
+Health Care Management

-Objective: This program provides students with knowledge of, techniques, and perspectives in the theory and practice of health care management.
+This Program provides students with knowledge of, techniques, and perspectives in the theory and practice of health care management.
 It prepares students for careers in health care management and administration.

 - Demonstrate an understanding of basic theory and practice of business administration and health care management. - Demonstrate the ability to read, understand, and prepare standard types of business communications. - Demonstrate analytical, problem-solving, and decision-making skills applicable to business administration and health care management. - Demonstrate proficiency in the use and interpretation of data and information as applied to the various applications in business administration and health care management.